datavzrd/datavzrd/README.md

 ### render-html

-`render-html` contains individual configurations for generating a single custom view where a variable `data` with the dataset in json format that can be accessed in the given js file.
+`render-html` contains individual configurations for generating a single custom view where a global variable `data` with the dataset in json format can be accessed in the given js file.
 The rendered view contains a `<div id="canvas">` that can then be manipulated with the given script.
+By default, the div uses the full width and centers its contents.
+Of course, the divs CSS can be overwritten via Javascript. jQuery is already available, any other necessary Javascript libraries can be loaded via [aux-libraries](#aux-libraries).

 | keyword     | explanation                                                                                                 |
 |-------------|-------------------------------------------------------------------------------------------------------------|